-Natural gas is naturally colorless, tasteless, odorless and nontoxic.
+Natural gas is naturally colorless, tasteless and odorless.
 A "rotten egg" odor is added before delivery to homes and businesses so gas leaks can be detected quickly, without special equipment.

 What to Know

 Signs of a natural gas leak may include: